OpenEdition/tei.openedition/README.md

 # XML/TEI OpenEdition Schema

-This Git project contains TEI schema versions used by the OpenEdition Books and Revues.org platforms.
+This Git project contains TEI schema versions used by the OpenEdition Books and OpenEdition Journals platforms.
 It is associated to the revuesorg editorial model shipped with the Lodel software https://github.com/OpenEdition/lodel

 Among the different XML encoding standards for machine-readable texts, the TEI ([Text Encoding Initiative](http://www.tei-c.org/)) is probably the most comprehensive and mature.
 The TEI Guidelines define some 500 different textual components and concepts (word, sentence, character, glyph, person, etc.).
 Any particular usage of the TEI supposes a customization of the TEI to their specificities, so as to adapt and constraint the richness of the TEI to a well scoped and tuned schema.
 The TEI community has created a specification language called ODD [("One Document Does it all")](http://www.tei-c.org/Guidelines/Customization/odds.xml) to modify the general TEI schema.
 Having ODD descriptions, it is possible with a tool called Roma to generate automatically customised TEI schemas (xsd, relaxNG, etc.) and some documentation.